How to Get Preapproved for a Mortgage

 Yes, it is possible to get preapproved for a mortgage online.
 Many lenders allow you to provide your financial information and documentation through the lender’s website or over the phone.

-You will typically need to provide the lender with information such as your monthly income, monthly debts, and credit history.
+You will typically need to provide the online mortgage lender with information such as your monthly income, monthly debts, and credit history.
 After reviewing this information, the lender will determine how much they are willing to lend you and provide you with a preapproval letter.

 Does mortgage preapproval guarantee a loan?